The Science Recruit

 For as long as I can remember I had a ‘fixed mindset’.
 I couldn’t understand or memorize things at once, while smart people could do so instantly.
 Therefore, I must be stupid.
 So why bother struggling?
 Growing up in such a traditional environment—thinking successful people never struggle—stifled my curiosity and fascination for science.
 I became lazy.

 I couldn’t have been more wrong.
 Smart and successful people struggle the most.
 When watching a skateboarder perform an incredible three-second stunt, we do not see the days or weeks of falling; when watching a musician’s near-perfect performance, we tend to neglect the thousands of hours of practice, and assume effortless talent.
-The same reasoning applies to successful mathematicians, historians, novelists, comedians, etc. Granted, there are natural talents like John Von Neumann who’s every endeavor comes like second nature.
-But, these are outliers on the bell curve, and they usually still work assiduously.
+The same reasoning applies to successful mathematicians, historians, novelists, comedians, etc. Sure, there are the naturally talented like John Von Neumann who’s every endeavor comes like second nature.
+But, these are outliers, and they usually still work fervently.

-To help remind myself and others of the latter fact, I modestly keep track of everything encompassing the growth of intelligence.
+To help remind myself and others of the latter, I modestly keep track of everything encompassing the growth of intelligence.